Gusans

-In Armenia, the term gusan is often used as a synonym for ashugh, a singer-poet and bard.
+In Armenia, the term gusan is often used as a synonym for ashugh, a later type of singer-poet and bard.

 Etymology

-The word gusan is first mentioned in early Armenian texts of V c., e.g. Faustus of Byzantium, Moses of Chorene, etc. In Parsian language the earliest known evidence is from Vis o Rāmin by Fakhruddin As'ad Gurgani in the eleventh century.
-It was originally thought to have been a personal name.
-However in the 19th century Kerovbe Patkanian identified it as a common word possibly meaning "musician" and suggested that it was an obsolete Persian term, currently found in a form of a loanword in Armenian.
-In 1934 Harold Walter Bailey linked to origin of the word to the Parthian language.
-In Hrachia Acharian's opinion the word was borrowed into Parthian from Armenian govasan "praiser", then borrowed back into Armenian as gusan.
+The word gusan appears in the earliest Armenian written works, such as the Armenian translation of the Bible (5th century AD).
+The earliest known use of the word in the Persian language is in the 11th-century poem Vis o Ramin by Fakhruddin As'ad Gurgani.
+There, it is spelled kūsān and was originally thought to have been a personal name.
+However, in the 19th century Kerovbe Patkanian identified it as a common word possibly meaning 'musician' and suggested that it was an obsolete Persian term deriving from the same source as Armenian gusan, a loanword.
+In 1934, Harold W. Bailey identified the word as Parthian in origin.
+In Hrachia Acharian's opinion, the word was borrowed into Parthian from Armenian govasan 'praiser', then borrowed back into Armenian as gusan.
 The word is attested in Manichaean Parthian as gwsʾn.
-For a thorough linguistic treatment of the word see gwsʾn.
+Garnik Asatrian suggests that Parthian gōsān derives from earlier *gōβ(a)sān (possibly the source of Armenian govasan), contracted from *gōβ(a)sāhan 'praise-sayer, panegyrist', from Old Iranian *gauba-sāhana-.